-- What was today's lesson about

-- How do you feel about today's lesson?

-- What is an algorithm?

-- What are some algorithms you use in your daily life?
+- What was today's lesson about? - How do you feel about today's lesson? - What is a conditional?
+How did you use a conditional today? - What are some of the conditionals you used today?
+Can you come up with some more that you would use with a deck of cards?